 As an aside: I let the children also bring a small hand luggage bag.
 That process goes as follows –

 Let them fill a backpack with random junk.
 Negotiate.
 Remove 80% of content.
 Secrete a surprise pack of stickers or a new hot wheels car somewhere in its midst.

 When traveling with children you can never anticipate all possible scenarios and having a collection of essentials means that you can avoid having to rifle through a whole suitcase immediately on arrival – extremely welcome after a journey.

 The starter pack is essentially your overnight kit, easily available: toothpaste, favourite bath toy, soap, pajamas, bedtime story etc. I pack this in a separate cloth bag and put it in the top of the suitcase for instant access.

 Ignore your husband as he makes jokey asides about not knowing why you need to pack more than an extra pair of underwear and a fresh t-shirt.

 Pack fewer toys than you think you need.
 Maybe one building toy of choice – Lego, magnatiles, duplo.
 Plenty of books.
 A couple of figurines / character toys.
-One favourite toy vehicle per child (plus a back up for when the wheels fall off one).
+One favourite toy vehicle per child (plus a back-up for when the wheels fall off).